 This is complete idealistic rubbish – Bolivians love fast food.
-There is a hamburger stall or fried chicken joint on every street, all of which have huge lines of eagerly awaiting customers.
-Hygiene standards in Bolivia are among the worst in Latin America as any expat can attest to.
-Finally, whether or not the bad-tempered Cholita serving her 101st lunchtime Aji de Lengua really “cooks her food with love” is highly debatable.
+There is a hamburger stall or fried chicken joint on every street of La Paz, all of which have huge lines of eagerly awaiting customers.
+What’s more, Hygiene standards in Bolivia are among the worst in Latin America as any expat can attest to.
+Finally, whether or not the bad-tempered Cholita serving her 101st lunchtime Aji de Lengua does in fact “cook her food with love” is highly debatable.

-The second flawed argument is that McDonald’s was rejected on a cultural level and that poor sales were a result of the Bolivian ideologies of anti globalisation and cultural imperialism.
-Such ideologies do exist to an extent but they certainly didn’t cause the demise of Burger King, Subway or Coca Cola who are all doing extremely well in Bolivia.
-Furthermore, within the last year we have seen the arrival of KFC, TGIF’s and Starbucks.
+The second flawed argument is that McDonald’s was rejected on a cultural level and that poor sales were a result of the Bolivian ideologies of anti-globalisation and anti-cultural imperialism.
+Such ideologies do exist to an extent but they certainly haven’t caused the demise of Burger King, Subway or Coca Cola who are all doing extremely well in Bolivia.
+On the contrary, within the last year we have seen the arrival of KFC, TGIF’s and Starbucks.

-Since 2002 Bolivia has seen unprecedented economic growth.
-The middle class regularly eat at expensive restaurants that didn’t even exist a few years ago.
-Food courts in large shopping malls have become increasingly fashionable; an aspect of modern western life that Bolivians are readily embracing despite the crowds and noise.
+Since McDonald’s left in 2002, Bolivia has seen unprecedented economic growth.
+Nowadays, the middle class regularly eat at expensive restaurants that didn’t even exist a short time ago.
+Food courts in large shopping malls have become increasingly fashionable, an aspect of modern western life that Bolivians are all too ready to embrace.